gabrieleiannetti/rangeset-exec/README.md

 # rangeset-exec

-The rangeset-exec tool can generate CLI command strings and also execute such commands with [clustershell](https://clustershell.readthedocs.io/en/latest/) [RangeSet](https://clustershell.readthedocs.io/en/latest/api/RangeSet.html) support for decimal and hexadecimal numbers.
+The rangeset-exec tool written in pure Python3 can generate CLI command strings and also execute such commands with [clustershell](https://clustershell.readthedocs.io/en/latest/) [RangeSet](https://clustershell.readthedocs.io/en/latest/api/RangeSet.html) support for decimal and hexadecimal numbers.
 Range sets with hexadecimal numbers must be specified with preleading `0x` or `0X`.

 To specify the range set to be used a placeholder must be specified in the command string with `{0}`.